silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/DSE-Bind.md

 - `width_{NODE_ID}[selected_alimp_{NODE_ID}] <= global_constraint.max_width`
 - `height_{NODE_ID}[selected_alimp_{NODE_ID}] <= global_constraint.max_height`

-Where MAX_WIDTH and MAX_HEIGHT are global constrainsts imposed the user.
+Where MAX_WIDTH and MAX_HEIGHT are global constrainsts imposed by the user.

 To calculate the area and enery for each node, we post the following constraints, respectively: